Saturday, January 28, 2012

 Greek-teacher 2-yr J1 visa extension

-In March 2010, I met with the State Department and obtained a special 2-year extension for Greek government-paid teachers in J1 visa status to continue teaching in the US to fulfill their five-year Greek government contracts, quoting humorist Bill Maher in my pitch:
+In March 2010, I met with the State Department and obtained a special 2-year extension for Greek government-paid teachers in J1 visa status to continue teaching in the US to fulfill their five-year Greek government contracts.
+After continuing the push, in 2016, J-1 teacher visa sponsors were delighted that all J-1 teachers were also given the option to renew their terms for two additional years when new J-1 visa regulations were published.

-The Greek exchange teacher program has been a special project for the Cordell Hull Foundation (CHF) over the past several years.
-Working closely with Georgios Vlikidis, Greek Government Education Director, and Greek Consulate General Aglaia Balta, we have advocated for talented, highly intelligent Greek teachers to work in expanded educational venues.
+The Greek exchange teacher program was a special project for the Cordell Hull Foundation (CHF).
+Working closely with Georgios Vlikidis, Greek Government Education Director, and Greek Consulate General Aglaia Balta, we advocated for talented, highly intelligent Greek teachers to work in expanded educational venues.
 Most teach in New York area schools, where CHF can offer additional workshops and training during the year, primarily in teaching Greek as a Second Language.
 CHF also works closely with Greek-school principals in Florida and Chicago to sponsor J-1 visas.

-I was privileged to meet Deputy Greek Minister of Education Fofi Gennimata on her visit to New York City on February 21, 2011, who fully expects third-year teachers would continue being supported, and replacements sent for departing educators.
-Greek government teachers are hand-picked by the Greek government to meet rigorous criteria.
+I was privileged to meet Deputy Greek Minister of Education Fofi Gennimata on her visit to New York City February 21, 2011.
+Greek government teachers are hand-picked by the Greek government.
 They are experienced, well-educated, generous and cheerful.
 Most belong to the Greek Orthodox Church.
 Orthodox Priests have a hand in running some parochial schools.
 They usually wear black robes and are colorful, brilliant, charismatic personalities.
 They are allowed to marry and have families.

 To extend Greek teachers now in their third year of J-1 visa status for 2 additional years, copies of the following are needed for each J-1 teacher: